h0lism/digitalgarden/src/site/notes/𖥱 Dedication.md

 _“As we start doing Mā Kāli sādhana, the karmas of all life come out of this body in this way… Daily, one karma.
 I have to bear each karma for 3–4 months.”_

 During a heavy snowfall, Swamiji witnessed a bright, pulsating light hovering above the mountain.
-It emitted a low hum and drained his energy as it approached.
+It emitted a low hum and supposedly began to "drain" his energy as it approached.
 He retreated to his hut, and by dawn, the light vanished without a trace.

 Another night, there was a snowstorm at 3 AM, and Swamiji was in deep meditation when he heard Kāli’s voice shout, _“Get up!”_ He jerked his head down just as lightning struck the ground where he’d been sitting, incinerating a 40-foot radius.